Street-level crime in SO30 2XB

 - PCSO Mica Coppin

-PCSO Mica Coppin has been working for the Hampshire Constabulary since August 2006 and has been involved in a number of high profile jobs since her start.
+PCSO Mica Coppin has been working for Hampshire Constabulary since August 2006 and has been working as part of the West End Neighbourhood Team based at Hedge End Police Station since this time.

-Mica can be seen supporting many local events in the area, if you are involved in or are hosting an event in the local area let us know on 101 and we will see what we can do to support you or provide advice.
+Mica enjoys to patrol her beat on her police bicycle, as well as on foot.
+Mica can be seen supporting many local events in the area, if you are involved in or are hosting an event in the local area, let us know on 101 and we will see what we can do to support you or provide advice.

 About this neighbourhood